Most journalists abide by a set code of ethics when reporting, but all too often, the ethical line can become blurry.

 “The sting also may have breached this clause of the MEAA code of ethics as it used a dishonest method to obtain information,” Ketchell said.

-Commenting on the criticism of the sting, multi-Walkley winner, Logie award winner and ABC journalist Chris Masters told upstart that it is up to the journalist to uncover the story.
+Commenting on the criticism of the sting, multi-Walkley winner, Logie award winner and ABC journalist Chris Masters said that it is up to the journalist to uncover the story.

 “The best way is to independently gather information and then to seek to reconcile what you have found.
 When seeking information, across the industry there are varied views about what constitutes ethical conduct,” he told upstart.